pablomarx/rodinia/bitstream/README.md

 defparam \mem.prom_0_6526DEFE.ram_inst .coord_y = 7;
 ```

 * [agm-explain.py](agm-explain.py): Python script to explain the output of agm-unpack.
-Requires two command line arguments, first being the device type (e.g. AG1KLP) and the second being a file containing the output of agm-unpack.
+Requires one command line argument: a file containing the output of agm-unpack.
 For the above BramTILE example, it turns that bit output into:

 ```
 .BramTILE 7 3